 In this blog, we have a look at some of the items you might not think of as containing plastic, and, once you know, you can't forget.
 Sorry about that, but don't worry - we'll suggest some alternatives for you!

 1. Chewing gum

 Yes, you have likely been chewing on plastic.
 Lovely.
 Modern chewing gum has a gum base, which is usually essentially plastic.
 Swallow that glob of gum and it's coming out in exactly the same way at the other end, but who know what it's leaving behind in you?

 A fantastic and reasonably priced alternative is available from Chewsy, a plant-based, plastic-free gum, which is 100% compostable, natural and vegan.

 2. Sticky tape

-Think of all that tape you have just used at Christmas.
+Think of all that tape you use for gifts or other uses around the home.
 Not only is it often packaged in single-use plastic, but the product itself is plastic and will be around for years to come.